 Prashant Mahajan, founder of Zeda.io suggests in one of the product management webinars how you should focus on developing key skills if you can’t afford or don’t want to do the MBA

 Become a product manager without an MBA – do this instead

 The skills and the product management process vary from company to company.
 For example, Consumer product management is generally data-driven and analytical with quick feedback loops.
 Enterprise product management is generally people-driven and relational, with longer feedback loops and so on.
 However, there are some core skills that you’ll need no matter what industry you are in.
 From these core skills, you can further diversify to learn even more (because you’ll need a large skill set as a professional).
 So if you are aspiring product managers, here’s the process.

 As a product manager, you’d be bombarded with problems vying for your attention.
 However, you must identify and work on problems that are worth solving.
 You must first determine which products your target audience desires, and then devise and test the minimum viable product to meet that demand.
 To get the most out of it, you’ll also need to become a team player and utilize your team’s skills.
 A strong sense of purpose will assist you in managing people and creating value for stakeholders.

 As you understand more how strategy and developing a product roadmap works, you’ll be able to connect the dots between the whole process.
 Building the product’s feature backlog and user stories, as well as marketing and sales, and tracking product metrics.
-To better understand this process, you can enroll in a certificate course that will help you develop technical skills and make sense of each step involved in product development.
+To better understand this product management process, you can enroll in a certificate course that will help you develop technical skills and make sense of each step involved in product development.

 Become a jack of all trades